DarmaniDan/glittering-gold/README.md

   2. Make sure you are in the "Apply Patch" tab

-  3. For "Patch", click Open and select the file named "Glittering Gold Alpha 1.4.3.xdelta"
+  3. For "Patch", click Open and select the file named "Glittering Gold Alpha 1.4.7 ColdFix.xdelta"

   4. For Source File, click Open and select your clean Heart Gold (USA) ROM